20 of the most anticipated new books to read this March - CNN Underscored

 ‘Sunflower Sisters’ by Martha Hall Kelly (available March 30, starting at $14.99; amazon.com)

 The author’s latest is the tale of Georgeanna Woolsey (an ancestor of Caroline Ferriday, the heroine of her bestselling book “Lilac Girls” who helped release girls from a concentration camp).
-Inspired by true events, Georgeanna, a Civil War nurse for the Union, meets slave Jemma, recently conscripted into the army, but still pursued by her former owner, now a Confederate spy.
+Inspired by true events, Georgeanna, a Civil War nurse for the Union, meets slave Jemma, recently conscripted into the army but still pursued by her former owner, now a Confederate spy.

 ‘Foregone’ by Russell Banks (starting at $14.99; amazon.com)

-In this novel, a documentary filmmaker, now nearly 80 and dying of cancer, gives a final interview to his former students about his famous films, dodging the Vietnam War draft, celebrity drinking tales and, eventually, shocks the film crew with a dark confession.
+In this novel, a documentary filmmaker, now nearly 80 and dying of cancer, gives a final interview to his former students about his famous films, dodging the Vietnam War draft and celebrity drinking tales and, eventually, shocks the film crew with a dark confession.